 Conduct an interview to identify drug and alcohol use habits

 Any information obtained through an assessment is strictly confidential keeping with Federal Regulation (42 CFR, Part II).

 DRIVER SAFETY PLAN

 As part of the assessment process, a Driver Safety Plan (DSP) will be developed.
 This plan will:

-- Reveal an understanding of drug and alcohol habits
+Reveal an understanding of drug and alcohol use

-Clients are encouraged to contact referral agencies in a timely manner.
+Clients are encouraged to contact their referral agency in a timely manner.

 You will be charged an assessment fee.
 Specific fee rates will be shared when you call for your appointment.
 All fees must be paid in full to Elevate at your initial appointment.
 Cash, money order and credit or debit cards may be used for payment.
 Personal checks are not accepted.

 A 48-hour notice is required when cancelling or changing appointments.
 Failure to do so will result in an assessment fee increase.